 Dietary consequences of sleep deprivation

 Sleep deprivation can lead to a higher intake of refined carbohydrates, total energy and/or fat, mainly derived from an increase in snacking.
-The mechanisms explaining this are still unclear, however may be associated with changes in appetite regulating hormones.
+The mechanisms explaining this are still unclear, however, they may be associated with changes in appetite regulating hormones.

-Further investigation is needed in this important area as the world today has different demands and challenges, resulting in time restraints and often impacting on sleep.
-Associate Professor Aisbett and his team are currently conducting a sleep deprivation study at Deakin University to further answer some of these important questions.
+Further investigation is needed in this important area, as the world today has different demands and challenges, resulting in time restraints that often impact sleep.
+Associate Professor Aisbett and his team are currently conducting a sleep deprivation study at Deakin University to further answer some of these questions.

 Healthy eating tips